The Alternating Stock Size Problem and the Gasoline Puzzle: Introduction

 \subsection{The Alternating Stock Size Problem}

-In this paper we first consider a restricted version of the stock size problem in which we require that the positive and negative numbers in the output permutation alternate.
-We refer to this problem as the {\em alternating stock size problem}.
-A motivation for this problem is that we could schedule tasks in advance of knowing the input data.
-For example, suppose we want to stock and remove items from a warehouse and each task occupies a certain time slot.
-If we want to plan ahead, we may want to designate each slot as a stocking or a removing slot in advance, e.g.\ all odd time slots will be used for stocking and all even time slots for de-stocking.
+In this paper, we first consider a restricted version of the stock size problem in which we require that the positive and negative numbers in the output permutation alternate.
+We call this problem the {\em alternating stock size problem}.
+A motivation for this problem is that it would allow for task scheduling in advance of knowing the input data.
+For example, suppose we want to stock and remove items from a warehouse and each task will occupy a time slot.
+If we want to plan ahead, we may want to designate each slot as a stocking or a removing slot in advance--for example, all odd time (night) slots will be used for stocking and all even time (day) slots for destocking.
 This could be beneficial in situations where some preparation is required for each type of time slot.

 The input for our new problem is two sets of positive integers, $X = \{x_1 \geq \dots \geq x_n\}$ and $Y= \{y_1 \geq \dots \geq y_n\}$, such that $|X|=|Y|$, and the two sets have equal sums.
 The elements of $X$ represent the elements to be ``added'' and the elements of $Y$ are those to be ``removed''.
-Note that, here, $\mu_y = y_1$ and $\mu_x = x_1$.
+Note that here, $\mu_y = y_1$ and $\mu_x = x_1$.
 We now formally define the new problem. \begin{definition} The goal of the {\em{alternating stock size problem}} is to find permutations $\sigma$ and $\nu$ such that \begin{enumerate}

 \item[(i)] for $t \in [1,n]$, $\sum_{i=1}^t x_{\sigma(i)} - y_{\nu(i)} \geq 0$,

 \item[(ii)] $\max\limits_{1 \leq t \leq n} \sum_{i=1}^t (x_{\sigma(i)} - y_{\nu(i-1)})$ is minimized, where $y_{\nu(0)} = 0$.